Friday, September 30, 2005

 Labor Day weekend was good.
 Mark and I went to the Earth, Wind and Fire and Chicago concert this weekend.
 It was fantastic.
 I started getting uncomfortable early on, though.
 I wasn't able to stand and dance like I would have liked to (I did dance some), but just being there was great.
 I had to use some vicodin to get through it.

 Being back at work got a lot harder today than it was last week.
 The fatigue is really coming on strong.
 I am contemplating taking more leave for the next few weeks and maybe getting dial-in access so I can access email and such.
 Just a few weeks to get me past the radiation therapy.
 It is hard to sit at the desk all day.
 I go for walks around the office because sitting in the chair is uncomfortable due to the degenerative disc disease that has worsened since the cancer came on.
+I am starting physical therapy (PT)tomorrow.
+This is to work on my back and the disc problem I am having. (did you know that disk and disc can be used interchangeably?)
+I have been prescribed PT three times per week for four weeks to start.

 Kathleen called me today.
 Kathleen says my pro-time is up to 1.99.
 Not therapeutic, though.
 I will increase my coumadin intake to 5 mg every Monday, Wednesday and Friday and 4 mg every other day of the week.
 I will recheck my pro-time in two weeks.